Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-We first focus on the rheology at a few loading geometries, namely TXE, TXC, and pure shear.
-At each $\theta^{\dot{\epsilon}}$, we see behavior characteristic of monotonic $\mu(I)$ rheology as shown in Fig. \ref{fig:mu_of_I} where $I \equiv \dot{\epsilon}_S \sqrt{\rho/P}$ is the inertial number, a scaled measure of the strain rate \cite{DaCruz2005, Jop2006}.
-With decreasing $I$, $\mu$ decreases and approaches a limiting value $\mu_c$ in the quasistatic limit. $\mu$ appears to saturate at $\mu_c$ at larger $I$ with increasing interparticle friction $\mu_S$.
-We find $\mu$ is maximized in TXC and decreases with decreasing $\theta^{\dot{\epsilon}}$ going to pure shear then TXE.
-The ratio of $\mu$ between the TXE and TXC limits, $\mu_\mathrm{TXE}/\mu_\mathrm{TXC}$, depends on both $\mu_S$ and $I$.
-This ratio, designated $\Psi$, is often referred to as the strength ratio \cite{Fossum2006}.
-With increasing $\mu_S$ or $I$, $\Psi$ is found to decrease.
-Simulations were also run for a subset of studied system parameters at target pressures of $10^{-4}$ and $10^{-6}$ but there was no significant change in $\mu(I)$ curves reflecting the fact that the dependence on pressure is already scaled out \cite{Jop2006, DeCoulomb2017, Srivastava2020b}.
+We first focus on the rheology in TXE, TXC, and pure shear flow.
+Note that pure shear, like simple shear, is the only planar flow.
+At each $\theta^{\dot{\epsilon}}$, the rheology seen in Fig. \ref{fig:mu_of_I} is characteristic of a monotonic $\mu(I)$ relationship where

+is the inertial number, a scaled measure of the strain rate \cite{DaCruz2005, Jop2006}, and $\langle d \rangle = a$ is the average particle diameter.
+With decreasing $I$, $\mu$ decreases and approaches a limiting value $\mu_c$ in the quasistatic limit.
+With increasing interparticle friction $\mu_S$, $\mu$ reaches $\mu_c$ at a larger value of $I$. $\mu$ is maximized in TXC and decreases with increasing $\theta^{\dot{\epsilon}}$ going to TXE.
+The ratio of $\mu$ between the TXE and TXC limits, $\mu_\mathrm{TXE}/\mu_\mathrm{TXC}$, is known as the strength ratio $\Psi$ \cite{Fossum2006} and depends on both $\mu_S$ and $I$ as further discussed below.
+A subset of data was also generated for pressures of $10^{-4}$ and $10^{-6}$ but no significant change in $\mu(I)$ curves was observed reflecting the negligible pressure dependence in the hard-particle limit \cite{Jop2006, DeCoulomb2017, Srivastava2020b}.